 - 4 cloves garlic

-- 1 tbsp chana masala powder can sub with garam masala
+- 1 tablespoon chana masala powder (or garam masala)

 - Salt to taste

 - Puree the onions, tomatoes, garlic and ginger